plagiarism/moodle-plagiarism_plagiarisma/README.md

 PLAGIARISMA plugin for Moodle 2.5+

-PLAGIARISMA is a commercial product owned by Plagiarisma.Net - you must have a paid subscription to be able to use this plugin.
+PLAGIARISMA is a commercial product owned by Plagiarisma Ltd - you must have a paid subscription to be able to use this plugin.
 The plugin works for the assignment module, with file submissions and online text.
 Supported file formats - PDF, DOC, DOCX, RTF, ODT, TXT, HTML.

 QUICK INSTALL
 =============